lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say.md

 - To navigate to our bookmarks, click on the bookmark icon in the upper right hand in the top of the grey header.
 - Click "Show more bookmarks" and under "Report bookmarks", select the bookmark with your team's name.

 ## To create a personal data UI bookmark, go through Steps #2-4.
-We will show you the steps but you already have a pre-prepped data UI bookmark for today's session.
+We will show you the steps but you already have a prepped data UI bookmark for today's session.

 ### 2. Selecting & Viewing your Team Data.
 - You will select your clinics using the columns present.